ywamsendai/ywamsendai-docs/docs/students/faq.md

 ### Why haven’t I heard back about my application?

 It can take up to 2 weeks for your application to be processed once it’s been submitted.
 If it’s already been this long and you haven’t heard back, we’re sorry!
-Please email us at people@ywamsendai.org
+Please email us at [ywamsendai.students@gmail.com](mailto:ywamsendai.students@gmail.com)

 ### Is there an age requirement to attend?

-You need to be at least 18 years old by the end of the DTS.
+You need to be at least 18 years old by the end of the course.
 In this case, you can apply when you are 17.

 ### Are there any language requirements to attend?